 Hadi Al Najjar (b.
 1957) is a well known and established photographer in Iraq and President of the Photographers’ Society in Baghdad.
 His recent work has focused on the destitute and marginalised communities living in the old districts of Baghdad, while highlighting the beauty of the area’s historic architecture, which is currently in a state of neglect.
 Al Najjar’s cinematic approach to photography is echoed in the title of the series which he has chosen to present at ‘Calling Calouste’ – Beyond the City Lights.

 Kadhim Ali (b.
-1977) is based in Sulaymaniyah and is known for his colourful portrayals of Kurdish culture and rituals, which reveal a deep relationship to the hilly landscapes of northern Iraq.
+1977) is based in Sulaymaniyah and is known for his colourful portrayals of Kurdish culture and rituals, which reveal a deep relationship to the hilly landscapes of the Kurdistan Region of Iraq.
 His presentation at ‘Calling Calouste,’ titled Life on the Side of the Mountain is an attempt to document and preserve a rural way of life that is quickly being erroded by the fast-paced industrial development in the Kurdistan Region of Iraq.

 Mazin Mundhir (b.
 1972) is a Baghdad-based photographer.
 Originally trained as a filmmaker and photographer at the College of Fine Arts in Baghdad, Mundhir’s recent photographic work for ‘Calling Calouste’, titled The Extent of Beauty, has taken a more conceptual turn, playing with light, shadow and found objects to create seemingly abstract compositions.